Upstream Suburban Philadelphia Cluster

 Cobbs Creek Watershed:

 The East Branch of Indian Creek runs through the Borough of Narberth and Lower Merion Township, flowing through Narbrook Park, Shortridge Memorial Park, and then past Lankenau Hospital and Friends Central School into the city of Philadelphia.
 In Philadelphia, the stream meets with the West Branch of Indian Creek in Morris Park and later joins Cobbs Creek near the 69th Street Transportation Center.
+We aim to improve water quality in the East Branch of Indian Creek to reduce the amount of pollution reaching the Delaware River.

 If you would like to get involved and volunteer, or simply want to learn more about this exciting initiative, please contact firstname.lastname@example.org or call us at (610) 645-9030.

-Funding generously provided by our partners:
+Funding generously provided by:

 - Our Cobbs Partners include:

-William Penn Foundation, Eastern Delaware County Stormwater Collaborative, Darby Creek Valley Association, Pennsylvania Resources Council, Villanova University Department of Geography and the Environment, Saint Joseph’s University, and Friends Central School
+Eastern Delaware County Stormwater Collaborative, Darby Creek Valley Association, Pennsylvania Resources Council, Villanova University Department of Geography and the Environment, Saint Joseph’s University, and Friends Central School

 Our Upstream Suburban Philadelphia Cluster Partners include: